 and welcome to our Word of the Day.
-This time we will look at the meaning of:
+And this time, we will look at the meaning of:

 - Ich schenke dir meinen Kuli.